mybarra06/UserDirectory/README.md

 ## Usage
 The user can search by name in the search bar.
-Clicking on the `Load New Employees` button will generate 200 new employees.
-Clicking on the `Sort By Name` button will sort the employees in alphabetical order, click the button again to reverse the order.
+Clicking on the `Search name here` button will generate 200 new employees.
+Clicking on the `Sort By Age` button will sort the employees from age, click the button again to reverse the order.

 ### Tech Used